Introduction

 Docker

-Put Dockerfile with following content in the same folder:
+Create a Dockerfile in the same directory:

 FROM node:boron